 Monastery of San Miguel de las Dueñas, Cistercian nunnery in Congosto, Spain.

-The Monastery of San Miguel de las Dueñas is a Cistercian nunnery located in the village of Congosto, built in the Baroque style.
-The stone structures display careful craftsmanship and balanced proportions that reflect the order's attention to detail.
+The Monastery of San Miguel de las Dueñas is a Cistercian nunnery in the village of Congosto, in the province of León, built in the Baroque style.
+The complex groups stone buildings around an interior courtyard and sits at the edge of the village in hilly terrain.

 The community of curious travelers